-Incidences of corruption and lack of transparency present serious legal, reputational, and economic risks and may diminish the Company's ability to deliver value to its stakeholders.
-The Company recognizes that even the smallest unethical act can threaten the efficiency of its operations.
-Dishonesty in the recruitment process or financial disclosures, and bribery in the supply chain, can take away resources that the Company could use to deliver quality products and services in a timely and efficient manner.
-Not only will this result in financial losses due to possible sanctions and lawsuits and the cost of resolving the issue, corruption can also severely affect morale and productivity.

-The cost of rectifying a corrupt incidence may even trickle down to the consumer.
+Incidences of corruption and lack of transparency present serious legal. reputational, and economic risk and may diminish the Company's ability to deliver value to its stakeholders.
+The company recognizes that even the smallest unethical act can threaten the efficiency of its operations.
+Dishonesty in the recruitment process or financial disclosures, and bribery in the supply chain, can take away resources that the company could use to deliver quality products and services in a timely and efficient manner.
+Not only will this result in financial losses due to possible sanctions and lawsuits and the cost of resolving the cost of rectifying a corrupt incidence may even trickle down to the consumer.
 If left unchecked, corruption can damage the Company's reputation, which will drive away its customers, disappoint business partners and discourage investors.

-Corruption can affect market share and weaken business development and, for severe cases, the loss of business.
-Corruption can affect market share and weaken business development and, for severe cases, the loss of business.
+Corruption can affect market share and weaken business development and, for severe cases, the loss of business

-ໍ່ຜູ້ Management Approach to Identified Impacts and Risks
+(法) Management Approach to ビート Identified Impacts and Risks

-A strong anti-corruption culture is essential in maintaining the good reputation and operational excellence of the Company.
-Guided by Corporate Governance Manual and Code of Conduct and Ethics, the Company ensures that all employees, subcontractors, and suppliers uphold a high standard of professionalism and integrity.
+A strong anti-corruption culture is essential in maintaining the good reputation and operational excellence of the company.
+Guided by its Revised Manual on Corporate Governance and Code of Business Conduct and Ethics, the Company ensures that all employees, subcontractors, and suppliers uphold a high standard of professionalism and integrity.
 Every employee is mandated to use resources, assets, and information solely for the purpose required by their respective office.

-The Company officers are required to undergo an annual Corporate Governance training.
-This training covers good governance practices and policies.
-Employees are encouraged to speak out and call the attention of management to any suspected wrongdoing within the organization.
+The Company officers are required to undergo an annual corporate governance training.
+This training covers good policies. governance practices and Employees are encouraged to speak out and call the attention of management to any suspected wrongdoing within the organization.

-The Company also acknowledges that it has the right to protect itself from possible conflicts of interest on the part of its employees, which might affect its financial and business viability.
-Thus, the Company requires directors, officers, and employees to disclose the extent of their business interests.
-Failure to disclose fully is a ground for temporary disqualification.
+The company also acknowledges that it has the right to protect itself from possible conflicts of interest on the part of its employees, which might affect its financial and business viability.
+Thus, the company requires directors, officers, and employees to disclose the extent of their business interests.
+Failure to disclose fully is a ground for temporary disgualification.